TIY-Rails-1507/Rails/03_models.md

 ## Exercise

-* Add an 'hotel' model to Explore.
+* Add an 'hotel' model to the Explore application.
 * Run the migration file to create the table
 * Use the Rails console to create hotels